-Aims: Pterocarpus santalinus L.f. is a highly valued timber species, because of its "heavy, dark - red heartwood," especially that possessing a 'wavy' grain.
-Propagated through mainly seeds; problem in seed germination because of hard seed coat, so limits poor seed germination production, current study was carried out to find out best germination for enhancement treatment.
+Aims:- Pterocarpus santalinus L.f.is a highly valued timber species, because of its "heavy, dark claret-red heartwood," especially that possessing a 'wavy' grain.
+Propagated through seeds; problem in seed germination limits seedling production.. current study was carried out to find out best germination enhancement treatment.

-Study design: The data were then analyzed by the 'f' test for significance at 0.05 levels by using statistical software agrees with completely randomized block design.
+Study design: - The data were then analyzed by the 'f' test for significance at 0.05 level by using statistical software agress with completely randomized block design.

-Place and duration of study: Forest college and research institute Mettupalayam, Tamil Nadu agricultural university, one year study.
+Place and duration of study: - Forest college and research institute mettupalayam, tamil nadu agricultural university, one year study.

-Methodology: Mature pods collected, were subjected to 4 treatments in 4 replications and the experiment was conducted in completely randomized block design.
+Methodology:- Mature pods collected, were subjected to 4 treatments in 4 replications and experimental was conducted in completely randomized block design.

-The results: The results showed that Cow dung slurry 24h and 72h resulted more synchronized germination of 51 percent, followed by Cow dung slurry 48h (44 %) as against 33% in control.
+Results:- The results showed that Cow dung slurry 24h and 72h resulted more synchronized germination of 51 percent followed by Cow dung slurry 48h (44 %) as against 33% in control.

-Conclusion: Among all the treatment Cow dung slurry 24h resulted more synchronized germination of 51 percent.
+Conclusion:- Among all the treatment Cow dung slurry 24h and 72h, resulted more synchronized germination of 51 percent .